The Txakoli (or Chacolí ) Wines of Getaria and Zarautz

 I highly recommend it!
 Please say hi to Ainhoa or Nerea for me if you end up here!
 Their email is: email@example.com

-All in all, coastal Basque country is one of my top two favorite places in Spain (Galicia being the other) because it has everything I love: the ocean, vineyards, beautiful hiking views and great food.
-I look forward to exploring more of this region this summer when I am back in Spain!
+All in all, coastal Basque country is one of my top two favorite places in Spain because it has everything I love: the ocean, vineyards, beautiful hiking trails and great food.
+I look forward to exploring more of this region!